AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 This algebraic merge of the final linear layer with the desired score difference is called **last-layer elision**.
 It preserves the layer's effect by rewriting that layer together with the property before computing bounds.
-Here it raises the margin's lower bound from $0.1$ to $0.3$.
+Here, the rewrite raises the margin's lower bound from $0.1$ to $0.3$.

 Every possible margin is therefore at least $0.3$.
-The model predicts cat for every input in $S_\infty(x_0,0.1)$, giving the same certificate we derived by hand in Part 2.
+The model predicts cat for every input in $S_\infty(x_0,0.1)$, which recovers the certificate derived by hand in Part 2.

 Applying these interval calculations layer by layer is called **interval bound propagation**, or **IBP**.
 Each operation encloses every value that operation can produce from the preceding intervals.
-The input intervals contain every allowed input.
-Each sound propagation step preserves that containment, so repeating the argument layer by layer makes the final interval contain every possible margin.
+The input intervals contain every allowed input, and each sound propagation step preserves that containment.
+Repeating the argument layer by layer makes the final interval contain every possible margin.
 This induction is why a positive lower margin bound is a sound certificate.